Shading Loss in PV Systems and Techniques to Mitigate Them

 PV systems generate electricity from the sunlight they receive.
 Therefore, when a shadow is cast on a panel due to obstructions that come from a variety of sources like trees, antennas or poles, passing clouds, and other nearby objects-., Self-shading from other PV panel rows, Horizon shading from the terrain surrounding the installation site, and various other factors such as panel orientation, soiling, etc. the power output of the panel decline proportionally to the amount of shading.
 This is known as shading loss.

-To understand the effect of shading on solar panels, let us take the example of water flowing through a pipe.
+To understand the effect of shading on efficient solar panels, let us take the example of water flowing through a pipe.

 In this scenario, the PV module is a pipe and the water is the energy harnessed from the sun.
 Every single solar cell in the panel works as an inlet that lets in some more water.
 The flow rate of water through the pipe is constant, much like the current through a cell string is constant for a given irradiance level.
 Now, shading a solar cell is similar to introducing a clog in a pipe of water.
 The clog in the pipe restricts the flow of water through the entire pipe.
 Similarly, when a solar cell is shaded, the current through the entire string is reduced.